by Hugh McDonald, Executive Producer January 15th, 2019

 These exhibits are just the latest examples of Ideum’s ongoing move into the creation of more immersive experiences utilizing media systems technologies like projection mapping and large-scale video walls.
 We've been excited by both the technical challenges and the conceptual opportunities we've encountered as these projects have moved from concept to reality.

-The exhibits will be part of a new exhibition, "A Journey Through the Human Brain", planned to debut at the Science Center in spring 2019.
+The exhibits are part of a new exhibition, "A Journey Through the Human Brain", at the Science Center.
+See "Photos: New Brain Exhibit Open at S. Florida Science Center" in the West Palm Beach Post.